Standards of Operation – Enabling Safe Pharmacy Practice

 Document: Pharmacy professionals document appropriate details of medication incidents and near misses in a timely manner to support accuracy.
 Continuous quality improvement (CQI) plans and outcomes of staff communications and quality improvements implemented are also documented.

 Analyze: When a medication incident or near miss occurs, pharmacy professionals analyze the incident in a timely manner for causal factors and commit to taking appropriate steps to minimize the likelihood of recurrence of the incident.
-Pharmacies must complete a Pharmacy Safety Self-Assessment (PSSA), which will be available as part of the Pharmapod reporting platform to facilitate use, within the first year of the implementation of the program, then at least once every two to three years, but it may be done more frequently depending on any significant changes in the pharmacy.
+Pharmacies must complete a Pharmacy Safety Self-Assessment (PSSA), which was due for the first time by December 31, 2021 and should be completed once every two to three years thereafter, or more frequently if there are significant changes in the pharmacy.
 Pharmacy management should also take the opportunity to analyze aggregate pharmacy data regularly to help inform the development of quality improvement initiatives.

 Share Learnings: There should be prompt communication of appropriate details of a medication incident or near miss, including causal factors and actions taken as a result, to all staff.
 The development and monitoring of CQI plans and outcomes should be supported.
 Pharmacies should have regular CQI communication with pharmacy staff to educate all pharmacy team members on medication safety, encourage open dialogue on medication incidents, complete a PSSA, and develop and monitor quality improvement plans.

-Mandatory Training Sets the Stage for Success with AIMS
+Mandatory e-Learning Sets the Stage for Success with AIMS

-All pharmacy staff must complete the AIMS Program e-training.
-The training is available in the AIMS Pharmapod platform and can be accessed after logging in with their username and password.
-Designated Managers should track and confirm that all staff have completed the training.
+All pharmacy staff must complete the AIMS e-learning modules which are accessible from the Pharmapod platform or the College website.
+Designated Managers should track and confirm that all staff have completed the e-learning modules.